mreguant/retail-competition-trends/README.md

 - The code `0_setup.jl` installs all required dependencies in Julia.
 - The code `build/code/1_create_data_sets.jl` generates the data sets for the choice search model and the regressions.
-- The code `analysis/code/2_analysis.jl` computes the calibration in table 1 and the regressions in table 2b.
+- The code `analysis/code/2_analysis.jl` computes the calibrations in table 1 and the regressions in table 2b.
 - The code `analysis/code/3_plots.jl` generates the figures 1a and 2a.

 Instructions to Replicators